sprainbrains/whisperfish/README.rst

 It is currently mostly working state.
-Join our development channel on Matrix (`#whisperfish:rubdos.be <https://matrix.to/#/#whisperfish:rubdos.be>`_) or Freenode (#whisperfish) to get in touch, and check `our wiki <https://gitlab.com/rubdos/whisperfish/-/wikis/home>`_ to see whether Whisperfish would work for you.
+Join our development channel on Matrix (`#whisperfish:rubdos.be <https://matrix.to/#/#whisperfish:rubdos.be>`_) or Libera.Chat (#whisperfish) to get in touch, and check `our wiki <https://gitlab.com/rubdos/whisperfish/-/wikis/home>`_ to see whether Whisperfish would work for you.